-The Commission considers the new provision should be classified as a conduct provision as it would allow persons other than the AER to institute proceedings if there is a breach of the information standard.
-This would serve to further strengthen the compliance framework.
+The Commission considers the new provision should be classified as a conduct provision as it would allow persons other than the AER to commence proceedings if there is a breach of the information standard.
+This will serve to further strengthen the compliance framework.

-A.6 Civil penalty and conduct provisions for the Declared Wholesale Gas Market
+B.6 Civil penalty and conduct provisions for the Declared Wholesale Gas Market